badcamp/badcamp-2019/README.md

 - At this point, your environment should be working.
 By default, Docksal makes your local install available as `http://badcamp-2019.docksal/`.
 Go thee ahead and start contributing!

-- We work by a standard Github-style workflow, so fork the badcamp/badcamp-2019 site into your Github account, link it to your local install using `git remove add LOCALNAME YOUR-GIT-SSH-LINK-TO-REPO`.
+- We work by a standard Github-style workflow, so fork the badcamp/badcamp-2019 site into your Github account, link it to your local install using `git remote add LOCALNAME YOUR-GIT-SSH-LINK-TO-REPO`.
 Create an issue on badcamp/badcamp-2019, make your changes locally, and create a Pull Release (PR) with your change.
 Details how to do this are on Github, although any of us will help you get started.